 The Humffray Room

 The room is ideal for conference and training, forums, small wedding ceremonies and receptions, parties and recitals.
-The room has a bar/servery, carpeted floor with small dance floor, projection facilities, Wi-Fi access plus PA system.
+The room has a bar/servery, carpeted floor with small dance floor, projection facilities, Wi-Fi access plus a professional JBL PA system.

-It is also utilised as a breakout room for the larger Minerva Space for catering or pre-function food and drinks.
+It can also be utilised as a breakout room for the larger Minerva Space for catering or pre-function food and drinks.

 Who was John Humffray?